eoinkelly/ember-runloop-handbook/README.md

     > Javascript: Hey browser, wake me up and run this function I'm giving you in 5 seconds please.

 2. Talking to other systems.
-If Javascript needs to send or receive data to other computers it asks the browser to do it and the browser promises to wake Javascript up again when it is finished.
+If Javascript needs to send or receive data to other computers it asks the browser to do it:

     > Javascript: Hey browser, I want to get whatever data is at
     > `http://foo.com/things.json` please.

-    > Browser: Sure thing but it might take a while (networks can be slow), I'll
+    > Browser: Sure thing but it might take a while.
+What do you want me to do
-    > try to get that data and wake you up again when it is done.
-What do you
-    > want me to do when it comes back?
+    > when it comes back?

     > Javascript: I have two functions ready to go (one for a successful data fetch and
     > one for a failure) so just wake me up and run the appropriate one when you